pivotal/docs-tap/multicluster/getting-started.hbs.md

     Where:

-    - `GIT-URL-TO-PROJECT-REPO` is the git URL of the repository you uploaded your source code to. e.g. `https://github.com/my-org/repository.git`
+    - `GIT-URL-TO-PROJECT-REPO` is the git URL of the repository you uploaded your source code to.
+For example, `https://github.com/my-org/repository.git`.
-    - `GIT-PROJECT-BRANCH` is the git branch of the project. e.g. `main`
+    - `GIT-PROJECT-BRANCH` is the git branch of the project.
+For example, `main`.
     - `YOUR-DEVELOPER-NAMESPACE` is the namespace you set up in [Set up developer namespaces to use installed packages](../set-up-namespaces.md). `default` is used in this example.